buppt/vue-koa2-mongodb/readme.md

 `dist` folder is built by vue.

-So you can visit localhost:3000 for production environment.
+So you can visit localhost:3000 for production environment.

 Also you can run in another terminal
 ```